ropenscilabs/statistical-software/README.md

-articles describing “comprehensive open-source implementations of broad classes of statistical models and procedures or computational infrastructure upon which such implementations can be built.”\[1\]
+articles describing “comprehensive open-source implementations of broad classes of statistical models and procedures or computational infrastructure upon which such implementations can be built.”\[1\] Categorical definitions of statistical software are considered further below with regard to standards specific to statistical software.

 ## Computer Languages and Package Structures